AnuraghSarkar/baithak/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.qq

-The page will reload if you make edits.\
+The page will reload if you make edits.\a
 You will also see any lint errors in the console.fa

 ### `npm test`